Your guide to the best wallets for securely storing XLM.

 Available on both Android and iOS devices, Lobstr boasts an attractive interface that crypto novices should have no trouble understanding.
 You can send and receive funds easily, and there’s also a quick XLM price converter for added convenience.
 Other features include 2-factor authentication, fingerprint support and secure PIN protection.

 However, it’s worth pointing out that mobile wallets will never offer the same level of security as offline wallets, and those looking to store multiple currencies won’t be able to do it in this Lumens-only wallet.

 Astral (web wallet)

-- Two-factor authentication and AES-256 encryption, easy and convenient access, auto enrollment in inflation pool
+- 2-factor authentication and AES-256 encryption, easy and convenient access, auto-enrollment in inflation pool

 - Security risks associated with online wallets